What is SOONERWARN?

 Is Mutual Aid Established under Oklahoma Law?

-Oklahoma is on bearable to a variety of natural and man-made hazards that threaten the safety and well-being of our communities, business and environment.
-The formation of soonerWARN is driven by an nationwide for preparedness initiative based on natural and human caused emergencies and awareness that utility operations are specialized.
+Oklahoma is susceptible to a variety of natural and man-made hazards that threaten the safety and well-being of our communities, businesses and environment.
+The formation of SOONERWARN is driven by a nationwide preparedness initiative based on natural and human caused emergencies and awareness that utility operations are specialized.
 They must be self sufficient to fill the gap between when a disaster happens in the arrival of government aid.
 The initial warrant systems were developed in Florida, Texas, and Louisiana where hurricanes were the trigger for the development of the program.
 Concerns of public water utilities along with preparedness planning within EPA and FEMA determined every state can utilize in benefit from a born system since disasters can occur anywhere.

-When there is advanced knowledge of an event, the steering committee will begin preplanning 3 to 4 days out.
-Has a disaster developed utilities out of the path of impact gear up to help the affected areas.
-Member utilities are able to request assistance through the soonerWARN website.
-Since electricity is often out during an emergency, soonerWARN administrators and steering committee members attempt to contact, using emergency contact information, all members in the area of the storm to determine their needs.
-Administrators may then post and he needs to the webpage.
-This is an innovative process because it allows member utilities to mask their available resources to requests for assistance. soonerWARN is designed to get the correct resources to the appropriate location within the first days of an event.
-SoonerWARN is designed to gear up without any notice using the webpage and personal contact to respond to any man-made emergency or other disasters.
+Member utilities are able to request assistance through the SOONERWARN website.
+Since electricity is often out during an emergency, SOONERWARN administrators and steering committee members attempt to contact, using emergency contact information, all members in the area of the storm to determine their needs.
+Administrators may then post the need via text messaging, email or twitter.
+SOONERWARN is designed to get the correct resources to the appropriate location within the first hours or days of an event.
+SOONERWARN is designed to gear up without any notice using the webpage and personal contact information to respond to any man-made emergency or other disasters.